 If you have a non-nursing bachelor’s degree, but are interested in the field, a direct entry MSN program could be a great option.
-Direct entry msn programs for non nursing majors, non-RN's do exist - as do nursing schools that accept low undergrad GPA scores.
+Direct entry msn programs for non nursing majors, non-RN’s may exist – as may nursing schools that accept low undergrad GPA scores.

-A direct entry MSN program is designed to quickly and effectively help students enter the nursing profession without earning a bachelor's degree in nursing (BSN).
-These accelerated programs build upon a student's previous education to potentially save time and money.
+A direct entry MSN program is often designed to help students enter the nursing profession without earning a bachelor’s degree in nursing (BSN).
+These accelerated programs could build upon a student’s previous education to potentially save time and money.

-Most nurses earn a BSN before pursuing a MSN degree.
-However direct entry programs provide an alternative path by combining the curriculum of both of these programs, This can be a great advantage for students with non-nursing backgrounds work towards an MSN, without first earning a second undergraduate degree.
+Many nurses may earn a BSN before pursuing a MSN degree.
+However direct entry programs may provide an alternative path by combining the curriculum of both of these programs, This may be a great advantage for students with non-nursing backgrounds work towards an MSN, without first earning a second undergraduate degree.